An International Team Of Scientists Have Discovered A New Type Of Photosynthesis That Uses Near-Infrared Light

 — The Independent (@Independent) June 15, 2018

-After observing how chlorophyll-f took over the role from chlorophyll-a in photosynthesis under darker than normal conditions, Imperial College London’s Bill Rutherford has determined that science textbooks around the world may need to be changed after such a radical new discovery.
+After observing how chlorophyll-f took over the role from chlorophyll-a in photosynthesis under darker-than-normal conditions, Imperial College London’s Bill Rutherford has determined that science textbooks around the world may need to be changed after such a radical new discovery.

 “The new form of photosynthesis made us rethink what we thought was possible.
 It also changes how we understand the key events at the heart of standard photosynthesis.
 This is textbook changing stuff.”